 Screening for amblyopia (and strabismus) is recommended for all children before starting school, optimally around age 3.
 Photoscreening is one approach for screening very young children who are unable to undergo subjective testing because of learning or developmental disorders.
 Photoscreening involves use of a camera to record images of pupillary reflexes during fixation on a visual target and red reflexes in response to light; the images are then compared for symmetry.
 Screening in older children consists of acuity testing with figures (eg, tumbling E figures, Allen cards, HOTV figures or characters) or Snellen eye charts.

 Identifying the underlying cause requires additional testing.
-Strabismus can be confirmed with the alternate cover test or the cover-uncover test (see Eye Defects and Conditions in Children: Diagnosis).
+Strabismus can be confirmed with the alternate cover test or the cover-uncover test (see Diagnosis).
 Ophthalmologists can confirm anisometropia by doing a refraction on each eye.
 Obstruction of the visual axis can be confirmed by ophthalmoscopy or slit-lamp examination.

 Amblyopia may become irreversible if not diagnosed and treated before age 8, at which time the visual system has often matured.
 Most children identified and treated before age 5 have some vision improvement.
 Earlier treatment increases the likelihood of complete vision recovery.
 In certain circumstances, older children with amblyopia can still have vision improvement with treatment.
 Recurrence (recidivism) is possible in certain cases until the visual system matures.
 Some patients have a small decrease in visual acuity even after visual maturity has occurred.